 First Citizens “has demonstrated a likelihood of success on the merits of its claim for declaratory judgment,” McGuire wrote in his decision.

-McGuire also determined that First Citizens, which owns about 9% of KS Bancorp’s stock, could suffer “irreparable harm” if KS Bancorp had been allowed to act on its right plan before the lawsuit is resolved.
+McGuire also determined that First Citizens could suffer “irreparable harm” if KS Bancorp had been allowed to act on its right plan before the lawsuit is resolved.

 KS Bancorp’s right plan, commonly known as a poison-pill provision, was set to trigger if First Citizens’ stake reached 15%.
 At that point, all of the community bank’s other shareholders would have received rights to buy more KS Bancorp stock at a discounted price.